bryanthowell-tableau/tableau_tools/README.md

 As mentioned, this requires have super access to the Tableau repository, including its password, which could be dangerous.
 If you can at all, update to Tableau 10.5+ and use the REST API methods from above.

+### 1.7 Data Driven Alerts (2018.3+)
+Starting in API 3.2 (2018.3+), you can manage Data Driven Alerts via the APIs.
+The methods for this functionality follows the exact naming pattern of the REST API Reference.

 ## 2 tableau_documents: Modifying Tableau Documents (for Template Publishing)
 tableau_documents implements some features that go beyond the Tableau REST API, but are extremely useful when dealing with a large number of workbooks or datasources, particularly for multi-tenented Sites.
 These methods actually allow unsupported changes to the Tableau workbook or datasource XML.
 If something breaks with them, blame the author of the library and not Tableau Support, who won't help you with them.